PamilerinId/arborator-flask/README.md

 # Arborator-Flask
-This a flask port of the [arborator-server](https://github.com/Arborator/arborator-server) commisioned by [Kim Gerdes](https://github.com/kimgerdes)
+This a flask port of the [arborator-server](https://github.com/Arborator/arborator-server) as commisioned by [Kim Gerdes](https://github.com/kimgerdes)

 # Development
 ## On Windows